SAP-samples/btp-msteams-extend-workflow/tutorial/Step5-Deploy-Extension-Application/README.md

     Once you have the configuration parameters updated, you must zip all files in the /deploy/msteamsfiles folder.
     ![plot](./images/zipfilecontent.png)

-    Now, we need to upload this to [Microsoft Teams Admin Center](https://admin.teams.microsoft.com/).
+    Upload this zip file to [Microsoft Teams Admin Center](https://admin.teams.microsoft.com/).
 Login with an Active Directory user who has a Microsoft Teams Administrator role assigned.

     Use the menu as shown below to upload your app.
     ![plot](./images/admincenter.png)